victoriamccray/mccr/organization/charter.md

 # 7. Technology Strategy

-The platform combines behavioral, cognitive, and physiological signals collected through structured assessments and wearable devices to better understand an individual's recovery trajectory and generate explainable support alignment models for peer connection, recovery resources, and community learning.
+MCCR is developing a platform that combines behavioral, cognitive, and physiological signals collected through structured assessments and wearable devices to better understand an individual's recovery trajectory and generate explainable support alignment models for peer connection, recovery resources, and community learning.

 The platform is designed to strengthen recovery by connecting people whose lived experiences, recovery patterns, and support styles are most likely to be mutually beneficial.